thierrymoudiki/thierrymoudiki.github.io/_posts/2024-10-28-histgenericboosting.md

 categories: [Python, R, QuasiRandomizedNN]
 comments: true
 ---
+**
+Update 2024-10-29**: Fixed an error, and the histogram-based is actually failing miserably.
+Still trying to wrap my head around it (why is it not only failing, but so badly).
+The original implementation of the `GenericBooster` is still doing great.

 A few weeks ago, I introduced a model-agnostic gradient boosting (XGBoost, LightGBM, CatBoost-like) procedure for supervised regression and classififcatin, that can use any base learner (available in R and Python package `mlsauce`):